-Edit configs to streamline complex configuration changes and make bulk changes to multiple nodes.
+You can use NCM to streamline complex configuration changes and make bulk changes to the configs on multiple nodes.
 To edit a config, you can manually run a script against a node or use a config change template.
 Read below about the differences between using a script and a template to decide which method is right for your task.
 The troubleshooting and remediation section provides an example of a config change that had a major impact on a network and how a system administrator used tools to discover and remedy the problem.

 Several tasks can be automated with command scripts.
-For example:
+For example, you can: